hsiaotung-tan/hsiaotung-tan.github.io/experiences.md

 ## Shandong University of Science and Technology

-- Computer Science and Technology Bachelor of Engineering
+- Computer Science and Technology, Bachelor of Engineering
 - Sep.
 2018 - Jun.
 2022.